Enyby/APK-Info/README.md

 There is integration in the Windows shell.

+# False positive report about virus on APK-Info.exe

+Some antivirus may recognize APK-Info.exe as a virus.
+It's a wrong report (false positive).
+Please ignore it.
+The application didn't contain any virus.
+See [#4](https://github.com/Enyby/APK-Info/issues/4)

 # APK-Info features
 - Support up to latest API Levels available
 - To add future SDK don't require program changes because is defined in external ini file.